Elliot-TS/Minesweeper/README.md

 # Minesweeper

-A TUI implementation of the game Minesweeper written in C
+A terminal implementation of the game Minesweeper written in C

 ## Usage